openstack-archive/mogan/doc/source/dev/dev-quickstart.rst

     image=$(openstack image show $DEFAULT_IMAGE_NAME -f value -c id)

     # spawn instance
-    As our nimbleclient is not ready now, will add this soon...
+    As our moganclient is not ready now, will add this soon...

 Building developer documentation
 ================================